laravel/docs/billing.md

         //
     }

-The `subscribedToPlan` method may be used to determine if the user is subscribed to a given plan based on a given Stripe plan's price identifier.
-In this example, we will determine if the user's `default` subscription is actively subscribed to the application's "monthly" plan.
-The given Stripe plan price identifier should correspond to one of your plan's price identifiers in the Stripe dashboard:
+The `subscribedToPrice` method may be used to determine if the user is subscribed to a given price based on a given Stripe price's price identifier.
+In this example, we will determine if the user's `default` subscription is actively subscribed to the application's "monthly" price.
+The given Stripe price price identifier should correspond to one of your price's identifiers in the Stripe dashboard:

-    if ($user->subscribedToPlan('price_monthly', 'default')) {
+    if ($user->subscribedToPrice('price_monthly', 'default')) {
         //
     }

-By passing an array to the `subscribedToPlan` method, you may determine if the user's `default` subscription is actively subscribed to the application's "monthly" or "yearly" plan:
+By passing an array to the `subscribedToPrice` method, you may determine if the user's `default` subscription is actively subscribed to the application's "monthly" or "yearly" price:

-    if ($user->subscribedToPlan(['price_monthly', 'price_yearly'], 'default')) {
+    if ($user->subscribedToPrice(['price_monthly', 'price_yearly'], 'default')) {
         //
     }